 This program is for students interested in learning about modern American diplomacy and the people who make it happen.
-Students will go behind the scenes at U.S. embassies in Europe and North Africa to meet U.S. diplomats at the forefront of American engagement.
-Cultural visits, Embassy briefings and academic lectures by IAU scholars and resident experts will place U.S. policies in their historic and geographic context, provide real-world examples of how American diplomats work, and explore the economic, security and environmental issues they face.
+Students go behind the scenes at U.S. embassies in Europe and North Africa to meet U.S. diplomats at the forefront of American engagement.
+Cultural visits, embassy briefings, and academic lectures by IAU scholars and resident experts place U.S. policies in their historic and geographic context, provide real-world examples of how American diplomats work, and explore the economic, security and environmental issues they face.

 Students can choose one of the following courses:

-Political Science: American Diplomacy in Action – U.S. Engagement in the 21st Century
+- Political Science 345: American Diplomacy in Action – U.S. Engagement in the 21st Century

-International Relations: American Diplomacy in Action – U.S. Engagement in the 21st Century
+- International Relations 345: American Diplomacy in Action – U.S. Engagement in the 21st Century

 About the Professor